 - - BGP prefix drought

-- Lower MTTR and improve staff productivity by speeding identification of complex problems
+- Reduce MTTR and increase staff productivity by speeding identification of complex problems

 - Prevent costly maintenance errors by simulating network changes before implementation

-- Avert costly service outages by alerting on changes to critical network redundancy
+- Avert costly service outages with alerts on changes to critical network redundancy